silogen/docs/docs/tutorials/ai-workspace-tutorial.md

 # Working in AI workspaces hands-on

-This guide teaches you how to work in the SiloGen AI workspace using a Jupyter Lab notebook.
+This guide teaches you how to work in the AMD Enterprise AI Suite workspace using a Jupyter Lab notebook.

 ## Tutorial: fine-tune Llama-3.1 8B with torchtune